 Most people have at some point.
 If you have, then you probably do not look back on those times fondly — no one likes working when they spend the entire day counting down the minutes until they can leave.

-The good news is that you can start practicing these habits to improve the culture:
+The good news is that you can start practicing these sales skills and habits to improve the culture:

 - Boost morale and competitiveness.
 Driven salespeople are inherently competitive, so a great way to boost their morale while encouraging better sales results is to hold a sales contest.

 - Delegate responsibility when appropriate.
-Delegate an important task, like heading a meeting, to a salesperson you trust to do the job right.
-That salesperson will appreciate your confidence in herand will enjoy a new challenge to tackle during her work day.
+Delegate an important task, like heading a meeting, to a salesperson you trust.
+That salesperson will appreciate your confidence in them and will enjoy a new challenge to tackle during the workday.
 Just make sure you do not use this as an excuse to neglect your responsibilities!

-While highly effective sales managers should not completely change the sales process daily, they should think about ways to make their team’s job easier every day.
+While highly effective sales managers should not completely change the sales process daily, they should always be thinking about ways to make their team’s job easier.

 After all, your team’s productivity affects their ability to achieve top sales results.
 So, if their process is slowing them down, they are being hindered from reaching their full potential.

-…But how do you determine what is slowing your team down?
+So, how do you determine what is slowing your team down?
 Ask your sales team for feedback.

 Once you learn about the complexities of their current sales process and the tasks that frustrate them, you can work on automating those tasks or developing a new process altogether.

-Instead, actively engage your salespeople daily, setting them up for success by providing them with the resources, such as online sales training, they need to work effectively and motivating them to sell more each day.
+Instead, actively engage your salespeople daily, and set them up for sales success by providing them with the resources, such as online sales training, they need to work effectively and motivating them to sell more each day.